aseldawy/CS167/Labs/Lab9/CS167_Lab9.md

 ```

 ### III.
 Regression model on house pirces (60 minutes)
 In the first case study, we will run a regression model on the house prices dataset to build a model that estimates house prices based on some house features.
-To active this part of the code, set the command line arguments to: `kc_house_data.csv` `regression`
+To activate this part of the code, set the command line arguments to: `kc_house_data.csv` `regression`
 1. Open the file `kc_house_data.csv` in a spreadsheet file to get familiar with the attributes in the file and their values.
 The first few lines are included here for your reference.